skip to content

 Care of children

-Where a court makes a parenting order, it stays in force until the court changes it, or the child or guardian(s) dies.
+Where a court makes a parenting order, it stays in force until the court changes it, or the child or a guardian dies.

-Both spouses dying together
+Both spouses or domestic partners dying together

 Changing a will